How to Become an Oregon School Counselor

 Where are you on your quest to become an Oregon School Counselor?

-Explore the information below and learn how you can become a school counselor in Oregon.
 Some of the information below may be subject to change.
 In order to make sure you have the most current information, please feel free to contact your school counseling education program advisor or contact the Oregon Department of Education licensing department at (503) 378-3586.

 I’m a High School Graduate…